-- Cubic Plus Association (SRK and PR variants)
+- CPA Cubic Plus Association (SRK and PR variants)

 - Hydrates (Cubic Plus Association, Van Der Waals-Platteeuw)

-- additional models as Pitzer, NRTL for electrolyte solutions, PC SAFT (with association contribute), GERG (2008) etc. available in extended versions.
+- additional models as Pitzer, NRTL for electrolyte solutions, PC SAFT (with association), GERG (2008) etc.

-- van der Waals and complex mixing rules (Huron Vidal, Wong Sandler etc.)
+- van der Waals and complex mixing rules to combine equations of state with activity models

 - Selectable units of measurement

-- Procedure for solving single phase, two phase, multiphase fluid flow
+- Procedure for solving fluid flow including multi phase equilibria and heat transfer

 - Procedure for solving staged columns